tinymce/tinymce-docs/rtc/configuration.md

 > **Note**: These configuration options are subject to change based on customer feedback.
 API compatibility is not guaranteed during beta.

+# Configuration style

+The RTC plugin primarily uses promise-based "provider" functions to support a variety of configuration scenarios including asynchronously fetching data from a server.

+Function input parameters are provided as an object; this allows use of object destructuring syntax where unused fields can be omitted.

-## Required options
+# Required configuration

-The following options are required for the RTC plugin:
+The following options are the minimum required to use the RTC plugin:

 * [`rtc_document_id`](#rtc_document_id)
 * [`rtc_encryption_provider`](#rtc_encryption_provider)
 * [`rtc_token_provider`](#rtc_token_provider)

+An example minimum configuration follows a description of each option.

 ## `rtc_document_id`